Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![Box](../../img/Box.png)

-In 2D, the box looks like a rectangle.
-The bottom left and top right points of this rectangle are used to describe this mathematical model.
-To describe a box in 2D case, 4 scalars are enough.
+In a 2D, the box looks like a rectangle.
+The bottom left and top right points of this rectangle are used to describe this A  model.
+To describe a box in a 2D case, 4 scalars are enough.

 ### Segment

-Mathematical model of the segment.
+The mathematical model of the segment.

 An instance of the model is stored in any vector form.